You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Foods That May Enhance Aspirin's Action

-While aspirin is effective on its own, some foods may be able to enhance its action.
+While aspirin is effective on its own, certain foods may be able to enhance its action by increasing the production of certain enzymes or compounds that help the medication work more effectively.
 Here are some examples:

 Turmeric